Name | pwr-tray JSON |

 ---

-- When the program is started w/o a `config.ini`, then it is created with defaults.
+- When the program is started w/o a `config.ini`, that file is created with defaults.

 - It has three sections: